Leefarmer83/ievas_fragrances/README.md

 - As a user, I want to be able to contact the company if I have a question.

 #### Admin
-The site features a seperate admin area.
+The site features a separate admin area.
 The UX here is focused on managing store listings, inventory and orders.
 The store admin can add products, as well as edit categories, descriptions, pricing and images among other features.

 ##### User story addressed:
 - As the Admin of the store, I want to be able to edit, add, and delete products in the website’s UI.